Kuroshiwo/datasciencecoursera/README.md

 # datasciencecoursera
-An example repo created for Coursera Data Scientist Toolbox course
+An example repo created for Coursera Data Scientist Toolbox course.

+## This shows an example of a secondary heading